kaminrunde/firescout/docs/introduction/component-docs/overview.md

 - **Handles**: Interactable DOM-Elements like buttons, inputs and anything that has a `on*` (e.g onClick) method are handles.

 - **States**: The data-variation of your component.
-If a button is under some condition visible and under another not it is a state.
+If a button is under some condition visible and under another not, it is a state.
 Each possible DOM-Structure should be considered a state

 - **Events**: Our component can communicate with the outside word.
 It can fetch data, update your state...
 In fireside we call this an event.
 We won't explain events in this section.
 Read more about events in the section [Mocking](.../cypress/mocking.md)

 ## firescout in 5 minutes

-### add refs to the ccomponent
+### add refs to the component

 Each `handle` and `state` needs a reference in the DOM: